Key Features

 Project team

 Each partner organisation must be invited into the Innovation Funding Service (IFS) by the lead to collaborate on a project.
-Once partners have accepted the invitation, they will be asked to login or to create an account in IFS.
+Once partners have accepted the invitation, they will be asked to login or to create an account in the IFS.
 They are responsible for entering their own project costs in the application.

 International Partners